Content Engagement Metrics: The Signals That Prove Visitors Actually Read Your Content

 About to act.
 The visitor is taking contact information off the screen and into another application.
 A navigation app, a phone dialer, an email client.
 This is the moment right before conversion.

-The psychological framework behind this is information foraging theory, developed by Pirolli and Card in 1999.
-Users "forage" for information the way animals forage for food.
-Copying text is an act of information hoarding.
-The visitor found something valuable enough to preserve.
+There is a name for what is going on here.
+Information foraging theory, set out by Pirolli and Card in 1999, says people forage for information the way animals forage for food.
+Copying text is hoarding.
+The visitor found something good enough to take home.

-For affiliate publishers, this matters enormously.
-A visitor who copies "Sony WH-1000XM5" from your headphone review is actively comparison shopping.
-Usability research consistently shows shoppers copy product names to price-compare across sites, particularly for products above $50.
-The clipboard is the bridge between your page and the purchase decision.
+For affiliate publishers, this is a big deal.
+A visitor who copies "Sony WH-1000XM5" out of your headphone review is comparison shopping right now.
+Usability research keeps showing that shoppers copy product names to check prices across sites, and they do it most for anything over $50.
+The clipboard is the bridge between your page and the buy.

 The gap between "visited" and "about to buy"

-Affiliate publishers and content marketers share the same fundamental problem.
-The visitor journey has a massive measurement gap right in the middle.
+Affiliate publishers and content marketers have the same problem.
+There is a big measurement gap sitting right in the middle of the visitor journey.

 THE MEASUREMENT GAP